Indiana vs. UConn College Basketball Predictions & Picks - November 19

 Indiana Performance Insights

-- Indiana was 40th in the country in assists (15.2 per game) last year.
+- Indiana was 40th in the country in assists (15.2 per game) last season.

 - The Hoosiers were 329th in the nation in 3-pointers made (5.7 per game) and 44th in 3-point percentage (36.8%) last season.